 ED, which refers to “inability to attain or maintain a penile erection of sufficient quality to permit satisfactory sexual activity,” may be the most common male sexual dysfunction.
 On average, ED affects one third of all men, and its prevalence increases with age.

 Some of the risk factors for erectile dysfunction include physical inactivity, hypertension (high blood pressure), obesity (excessive body fatness), and metabolic syndrome (refers to a cluster of risk factors such as obesity and hypertension, that increase the risk for cardiovascular disease).

-The risk factors also include atherosclerosis (buildup of cholesterol in the blood vessel walls and formation of plaques, which narrows the blood vessels and slows the flow of blood) and cardiovascular disease (various conditions that affect the heard and blood vessels, including stroke and heart attack).
+The risk factors also include atherosclerosis (buildup of cholesterol in the blood vessel walls and formation of plaques, which narrows the blood vessels and slows the flow of blood) and cardiovascular disease (various conditions that affect the heart and blood vessels, including stroke and heart attack).